Abdullah0x0/Abdullah0x0/README.md

 I've had the opportunity to lead and develop a diverse array of projects, including a Fitness Tracker Gym App in Java, a Haunted Mansion Mystery VR experience using Unreal Engine 5, and several Python-based projects: an AI-driven Minimax Tic-Tac-Toe game, a Geospatial Neural Network, and a Stock Market Genetic Algorithm.
 Additionally, I have worked on *CurseBound*, a 2D turn-based RPG in Java, and developed complex C++ applications like a Banking System and a Property Listing Applcation.

-My technical skills span C++, Java, Python, and R, along with experience in Linux, Git, Docker, Conda, CUDA, Unreal Engine 5 amongst several others.
+My technical skills span C++, Java, Python, and JavaScript, along with experience in Linux, Git, Docker, Conda, CUDA, Unreal Engine 5 amongst several others.
 I'm excited to bring my research background, technical expertise, and project leadership experience to a dynamic team where I can contribute to impactful projects and advance in the fields of Artificial Intelligence and Software Engineering.

 ---